Counterparty Risk Intermediation

 Consumer credit analysis is the evaluation of the creditworthiness of individual consumers.

 The most basic measure of an individual’s ability to honor their obligations involves assessing their net worth.
-The other important indicator of ability to pay is the borrower’s cash flow stream – both inflows and outflows such as rent and salaries receivable, respectively.
+The other important indicator of the ability to pay is the borrower’s cash flow stream – both inflows and outflows such as rent and salaries receivable, respectively.
 Since for most individuals, earnings and cash flow are generally equivalent, income and net worth provide the fundamental criteria for measuring their capacity to meet financial obligations.

 Consumer credit analysis is a fairly simple process and it is not uncommon to find lenders using statistical tools to correlate risk to a fairly limited number of variables.
-Furthermore, extensive credit analysis often does not make economic sense because the amounts advanced are comparatively small.
+Furthermore, extensive credit analysis does not often make economic sense because the amounts advanced are comparatively small.

-Here, the analyst evaluates the creditworthiness of nonfinancial firms.
+Here, an analyst evaluates the creditworthiness of nonfinancial firms.
 Businesses are typically more difficult to analyze than individuals, although the process is similar.
 The income streams, asset, and liability values of businesses are more volatile.

 The credit analysis process is usually detailed because the amounts advanced are relatively large.
 While evaluating the creditworthiness of a nonfinancial obligor, the lender is particularly concerned with the company’s liquidity, cash flows, near-term earnings capacity and profitability, and solvency position.
-Each of these attributes is relevant also to the analysis of financial companies.
+Each of these attributes is also relevant to the analysis of financial companies.

 Financial institution credit analysis is the evaluation of financial companies including banks and nonbank financial institutions (NBFIs), such as insurance companies and investment funds.
 As with corporate credit analysis, liquidity, solvency, earnings capacity, the quality of management, the state of the economy, and the industry environment are vital factors in evaluating financial company creditworthiness.
 However, financial institution credit analysis differs from corporate credit analysis in two main ways: